Assistant Professor, Chemical Engineering and Materials Science

 CHE 4200, Product and Process Design

-plant-wide control of nonlinear systems; centralized and distributed economic model predictive control; operational safety of closed-loop processes; reduced-order modeling in predictive control
+plant-wide control of nonlinear systems; centralized and distributed economic model predictive control; operational safety and cybersecurity of closed-loop processes; reduced-order modeling in predictive control